This turkey and wild rice soup is easy to make and my favorite thing to make with turkey leftovers. It’s warm, comforting and always a huge hit.

 - Add the onions, carrots and shallots and cook about 10 mins, until the onions are translucent.

 - Add the mushrooms and garlic and cook until fragrant, about 5 mins more.

 - Add the flour and cook to a paste – stirring the whole time so the flour doesn’t burn

-- Turn heat down to medium and let simmer 30 mins.
+- Turn heat down to medium and let simmer 20 mins.

 - Add the wild rice, turn down to low, cover and let simmer for 50 mins – until the rice is cooked through

 - Add the turkey, salt and pepper and cook until turkey is heated through about15 mins more.

 Become an insider and receive this FREE Maple Icing Recipe (not seen on the blog!)

 This soup is amazing!!!
 So thick and perfectly creamy.
 The flavor is amazing.
 My husband and I both very much dislike mushrooms so I left them out.
 I did have some “mushroom water” in my freezer from a recent time that I was soaking dehydrated mushrooms, though, so I replaced about 1 cup of broth with that.
 I have enough ingredients to make a second batch of this and am probably going to so I can give some to my mom and sister.
 I will be making this many, many times!